 Activities are being held worldwide, to both educate and raise money for the condition.
 From a charity walk across the city of Auckland in New Zealand, to a host of talks and workshops at the Free National University in Mexico City, there are a range of activities to attend – wherever in the world you are, and whichever way you prefer to learn.

 There are two types of diabetes – type 1 and type 2.
 Type 1 typically emerges during the teenage years, where the pancreas fails to produce any insulin.
-Insulin is a hormone which regulates blood glucose levels, as too high levels can damage the internal organs.
+Insulin is a hormone which regulates blood glucose levels.
+If insulin levels are too high, they can damage the internal organs.
 Type 1 diabetics are required to take insulin injections for their entire life.

 Type 2 diabetes is far more common, affecting 90% of adult diabetics.
 This is where the pancreas produces only a small amount of insulin, or the body’s cells fail to respond to the hormone.
 If caught early enough, type 2 diabetes can be controlled through good diet and regular exercise.
 However, in some cases further insulin injection are still required.

-One of the major aims of World Diabetes Day is to promote the healthy behaviours which will not only help diabetes sufferers to improve their quality of health, but also prevent the condition from developing or worsening.
+One of the main aims of World Diabetes Day is to promote the healthy behaviours.
+This will not only help diabetes sufferers to improve their quality of health, but also prevent the condition from developing or worsening.
 Generally these include getting regular exercise every week, and eating a balanced diet without too much sugar.

 It can sometimes be difficult to discover foods and recipes which contribute to a healthy and balanced diet, without being reduced to boring or plain tasting foods.
-This is where Onsite Massage Co’s Nutrition for Life workshop comes in.
-The workshop explains the importance of the three main macronutrients – proteins, fats and carbohydrates.
-On Site Massage Co will explain the best sources of these nutrients, and the job which each one will do.
+This is where Onsite Massage Co’s Nutrition Services come in.